The Difference between Road and Mountain Bike Power Output

 In the graph below, I set up a direct comparison between the interval on a road bike and mountain bike.
 This helps us clearly visualize the difference in the two 10-minute climbs.
 As you can see, the power fluctuated much more from the mountain bike data compared to the road bike data.
 Average power for the MTB effort was 220 watts, while on the road it was 246 watts.

 The main difference between the two power files is the dramatic number of efforts above 300 watts for a 220-watt average singletrack climb.
 On the road, we see that the power is more even, with zero efforts above 300 watts.
+Whereas the mountain bike power graph is a lot more 'spikey' and less smooth than the road bike power.

 Our training tip explaining criss-cross intervals for mountain biking is another great article to read on this topic.
 Check it out here!